 IMMEDIATE SUPERVISOR Varies

-The Centralized User Support Specialist assists in the operation of the open-access computer labs and the provision of microcomputer support throughout the University.
-Duties routinely include: supervision of the student workforce within Computer Services, identifying and resolving problems with microcomputers, workstations, laptops, peripherals, network servers, etc., consulting with faculty, staff, and students on technology-related purchases, performing hardware and software installations and upgrades, maintaining effective day-to-day operation of computer labs and serves as primary technical contact for various campus constituencies.
+The Centralized User Support Specialist assists in the operation of the open-access computer labs and the provision of computer support throughout the University.
+Duties routinely include: supervision of the student workforce within Computer Services, identifying and resolving problems with desktops, laptops, mobile devices, peripherals, network servers, etc., consulting with faculty, staff, and students on technology-related purchases, performing hardware and software installations and upgrades, maintaining effective day-to-day operation of computer labs and serves as primary technical contact for various campus constituencies.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-1. Provides user support by installing, configuring, maintaining, and supporting computer-related hardware, operating systems, and application software, including, but not limited to, microcomputers, laptops, PDAs, smart phones, tablet PCs, printers, scanners, digital cameras, and presentation systems.
+ESSENTIAL DUTIES AND RESPONSIBILITIES1.
+Provides user support by installing, configuring, maintaining, and supporting computer-related hardware, operating systems, and application software, including, but not limited to, desktops, laptops, PDAs, smart phones, tablet PCs, printers, scanners, digital cameras, and presentation systems.

 2. Consults with faculty, staff, and students by analyzing their information technology requirements, making recommendations regarding hardware and software purchases, and assisting in the purchasing process by defining and providing appropriate contract specifications in accordance with campus-wide standards.

 3. Provides direct support to faculty, staff, and students by configuring and supporting desktop and peripheral connections to the University networks and internet which may include hard-wired and wireless access as well as remote access using dialup modem or Virtual Private Network (VPN) functionality.

 4. Provides services by implementing and maintaining User Support server hardware and services, implementing and maintain server security in accordance with University guidelines and best practices, and performing server backups to ensure integrity of data and systems.